sst/guide/_chapters/create-a-new-reactjs-app.md

 comments_id: create-a-new-react-js-app/68
 ---

-Let's get started with our frontend.
+We are now ready to work on our frontend.
+So far we've built and deployed our backend API and resources.
+We used Serverless for it.
+We are now going to build a web app that connects to our backend.

 We are going to create a single page app using [React.js](https://facebook.github.io/react/).
 We'll use the [Create React App](https://github.com/facebookincubator/create-react-app) project to set everything up.
 It is officially supported by the React team and conveniently packages all the dependencies for a React.js project.

-{%change%} Move out of the directory that we were working in for the backend.
+Let's move to a new directory.

+{%change%} From the project root of your backend repo, run the following.

 ``` bash
 $ cd ../